sentiLabs/game-policies/Ground_Breaker.md

-# GroundBreaker – Terms of Service & Privacy Policy
+# Ground Breaker – Terms of Service & Privacy Policy

 This page provides the Terms of Service and Privacy Policy for **GroundBreaker**
 in Korean, English, and Japanese.